ACIM Logo

 • • Rich resonance

-Sarod students develop bow control and finger dexterity while learning to navigate the fretless fingerboard.
-The instrument demands precision and sensitivity to produce the characteristic smooth transitions between notes.
+Sarod students develop plucking control and finger dexterity while learning to navigate the fretless fingerboard.
+The instrument demands precision to produce the transitions between notes.

 Bansuri (Flute)